touchlane/Bootstrap-iOS/README.md

 [Fastlane](https://docs.fastlane.tools) is the easiest way to automate beta deployments and releases for your app.
 It handles all tedious tasks, like generating screenshots, dealing with code signing, and releasing your application.

+**Bundler**

+[Bundler](https://bundler.io) provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.

+Bundler is an exit from dependency hell, and ensures that the gems you need are present in development, staging, and production

 ## How to setup